 - OSSD grade 12 diploma (or higher), or proof of Grade 10 English equivalency, or TOWES test.

 - A driver’s abstract - This is a 3-year search of your driving record.
 It’s available through the Ministry of Transportation for $12.
 Click here to order your abstract online.

 - Criminal record search - You may obtain a criminal record search from your local police organization.
 You will need two pieces of identification with you to apply, and the cost is $40.
 Click here for more information on obtaining a criminal record check in the Waterloo Region.

 - Mechanical aptitude test - To register for the AZ Licensing, you are required to pass a mechanical aptitude test.
 There is no charge for this test.

 - Written and road test fee of $120.
 This fee covers your written exams for both the “Class A” or “Class D” test and the Drive Test Centre, as well as the road test.

 - You must be of legal age.
 In Ontario, you must be 18 years old or older to obtain an AZ license.
 In the U.S., the minimum age is 21.

-- You will also be required to obtain a FAST card by most carriers for employment.
+- Once you have completed the AZ License Course, You will also be required to obtain a FAST card by most carriers for employment.